 I’m really enjoying Picture Talk as a routine!
 It’s super flexible, easy to implement into any curriculum, and it works well for any classroom!

-- Project the image, making statements while pointing and pausing, using your vocabulary supports.
 Ask questions about the picture and about the statements you’ve made about the picture.
 Students answer as a class, or you can ask individuals.
 Essentially, circle the statements.
-Here’s a great post from Martina Bex about How to Circle!
+Here’s a post about How to Circle!

 I like to “reveal” the picture piece by piece.
 We talk about what’s visible, then reveal the next piece.
 I find it keeps students hooked, wanting to find out what the picture is!